linkion/class-reservation/RUN.md

 If, you get a 500: Internal Error, there most likely is an issue with connecting to the database, make sure to check docker to see if `db` is running.
 If so, then make sure that in the backend, `.env`, DATABASE_URL should equal the url to the postgres server

+---

+Navigate to `/backend`

+Then run `diesel migration run`

+Then start the server with `cargo run`

+To then start the frontend, navigate to `/frontend`

+run: `trunk serve`

 View the frontend by going to [frontend website](http://localhost:8080/)

+---
+---
 ### Running Locally

 You'll still need Docker to run the postgres database